in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 > You can get an introduction to REST down here - http://www.springboottutorial.com/creating-rest-service-with-spring-boot

-## Bootstrapping Spring Boot REST API with Spring Initializr
+## Step 1 : Bootstrapping Spring Boot REST API with Spring Initializr

 Creating a REST service with Spring Initializr is a cake walk.
 We will use Spring Web MVC as our web framework.